-Provide standards-aligned learning choice boards or playlists with a variety of digital content and tools.
+Provide standards-aligned learning choice boards with a variety of digital content and tools for students to complete independently or in small groups.

 Create opportunities for student agency as students complete the same assignment using the digital tool of their choice.